rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to printing the zig-zag pattern of an array.
 Refer to Day19/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to plalce the adjacent numbers together.
+2. The problem is related to place the adjacent numbers together.
 Refer to Day19/Problem 2.pdf for detailed information.

+## Day 20
+Solved 3 coding problems from LeetCode using Python.
+1. The problem is related to the multiplication of two strings.
+Refer to Day20/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to the valid position movement of a robot in a 2-d matrix.
+Refer to Day20/Problem 2.pdf for detailed information.

+3. The problem is related to the card game 21.
+Refer to Day20/Problem 3.pdf for more information regarding the problem.